Theoretical Girls

 Theoretical Girls were a New York-based no wave band formed by Glenn Branca and conceptual artist and composer Jeff Lohn that existed from 1977 to 1981.
 Theoretical Girls played only about 20 shows (three of which took place in Paris).

 It released one single ("U.S. Millie"/"You Got Me").
-Theoretical Girls was never signed by a record company, but is well regarded as an early leading no wave group that mixed classical modern ideas of composition with punk rock noise music.
+Theoretical Girls & was signed by Acute/Car Park records, is well regarded as an early leading no wave group that mixed classical modern ideas of composition with punk rock noise music.
 This experimental music was mostly supported by the New York art world and minimal art music audience.

 History

 "I came [to New York City] to do theater.
 And I was in the process of actually setting up a whole theater situation with a friend of mine named Jeff Lohn.
 He had a loft in SoHo.
 We were painting the place black and, at one point I just couldn't help myself and I decided I just wanted to start a fucking band.
 It got to the point where basically we kinda decided that we can, we're on a stage in front of an audience we can basically use.
 This band is our theater group so to speak.
 That - that was Theoretical Girls."